 The cost of books and supplies varies widely depending on the courses you choose.
 It is recommended that you budget between $1,000-$2,000 per year.

-The Bachelor of Science (B.Sc.) in Animal Science is offered by University of Saskatchewan's College of Agriculture and Bioresources:
+The Bachelor of Science in Animal Bioscience [B.Sc.(An.Biosc.)] degree is offered by the University of Saskatchewan's College of Agriculture and Bioresources:

 - B.Sc.
 (An.Biosc) Four-year